 Our expert testing consistently disproves the saying 'you get what you pay for', and air conditioners are no exception.

-If you compare our air conditioning reviews, you'll find plenty of affordable models that score similarly or better than their pricey counterparts.
+You'll find plenty of affordable units in our review that score similarly or better than their pricey counterparts.

 Chris also has some advice on bagging a bargain: "Instead of buying this season's newest model, try to find last year's run-out stock instead.
 There won't usually be much difference between models from the same manufacturer, but old stock is often significantly discounted."

 CHOICE verdict: Myth busted!
 Price isn't always a good indicator of performance.
-Check our CHOICE reviews to find out which models score the highest.
+Check our expert air conditioner reviews to find out which models score the highest.

 Myth 7: Fancy features are just sales gimmicks

-Gone are the days when an air conditioner remote consisted of just an on/off switch and a temperature setting.
-If you're in the market for a modern day unit, you'll notice new features like Wi-Fi control and a human presence sensor as well as special modes like Eco (energy saving) and Sleep (noise reducing and temperature adjusting).
+Gone are the days when an air conditioner remote control consisted of just an on/off switch and a temperature setting.
+If you're in the market for a modern unit, you'll notice new features like Wi-Fi control, a human presence sensor, and special modes like Eco (energy saving) and Sleep (noise reducing and temperature adjusting).

 CHOICE verdict: Myth busted!
-But if you're likely to use them, special features can be good value.
+If you're likely to use them, special features can be good value.